acn-sbuad/learning-functions/cleanup.md

 <img width="960" alt="DeleteResourceGroup" src="https://user-images.githubusercontent.com/39302088/191030080-b658d8e3-cfc7-4b88-a34c-f3d506bc5e52.png">

 Finally, you have to confirm that you want to delete the resourcegroup.
-This is done by writing the name of the resourcegroup you desire to delete and then press the
+This is done by writing the name of the resourcegroup you desire to delete and then press the "Delete" button.

 <img width="441" alt="ConfirmDelete" src="https://user-images.githubusercontent.com/39302088/191031849-26640fcd-0d08-40d1-9050-b83dace2a0ea.png">